Fortnite-API/py-wrapper/docs/migrating.rst

 Migrating
 =========

 The change from Version 2.x.x of the library (dubbed as "Version 2" from here on out) to Version 3 is a major change.
+Version 3 of the library has been rebuilt from the ground up to be more intuitive, more consistent, and more powerful.

-But don't worry, we've got you covered.
+Don't worry though, we've got you covered.
 This document will help you migrate your code from the old version of the FortniteAPI Python wrapper to the new version, and in doing so, help you understand the changes that have been made.

-Any objects not touched upon in a specific section of this document are mentioned in :ref:`the Additional Objects section <migrating-additional-objects>` at the bottom.

 The documentation is key to understanding the changes that have been made.
 As you get reworking your code, you must work hand in hand with the documentation to ensure a smooth transition.

+*Any objects not touched upon in a specific section of this document are mentioned in* :ref:`the Additional Objects section <migrating-additional-objects>` *at the bottom.*

 Client
 ------
 Before we dive into the specifics of the changes, it's important to understand the general changes that have been made to the client.
 The client is your main interface between your code and the Fortnite API.
 It is the single, most important object in this library.
-In Version 2, the client was a class that held all different types of endpoints as attributes.
+In Version 2, the client held all available endpoints in specific ``namespaces``.
+For example,

 .. outdated-code-block:: python3
     :since: v2.6.6